-But in our increasingly high-tech and convenience focused era, unexpected it knocks at the door are becoming rarer and rarer, to the point where a stranger rapping on your front door can be mildly unsettling.
+But in our increasingly high-tech and convenience-focused era, unexpected knocks at the door are becoming rarer and rarer, to the point where a stranger rapping on your front door can be mildly unsettling.
 Why might a stranger be knocking at your front door?

 As sad as it is, you need to know how to handle this unknown contact that is quite literally upon your doorstep.
 We will give you additional consideration and possible scenarios below.

 Before we go too much further, I must point out that in many places strangers knocking on your door is far from uncommon and is still entirely ordinary, even expected.